-The UT Graduate School of Medicine has initiated a new Advanced GI MIS Fellowship Program, considered the first of its kind, and began training its first fellow on July 1, 2014.
-The program is offered within the Division of General Surgery in the Department of Surgery and has a three year accreditation beginning in 2015 from the Fellowship Council, which oversees 150 non-ACGME (Accreditation Council for Graduate Medical Education) fellowship programs related to minimally invasive surgery and other gastrointestinal surgical specialties.
+The UT Graduate School of Medicine offers an Advanced GI MIS/Bariartic Fellowship Program, considered the first of its kind.
+The program began in July 2014 as Advanced GI MIS.
+In 2018, the program received continued accreditation from the Fellowship Council with the bariatric designation.
+The Fellowship Council oversees 150 non-ACGME (Accreditation Council for Graduate Medical Education) fellowship programs related to minimally invasive surgery and other gastrointestinal surgical specialties.
+The program is offered within the Division of General Surgery in the Department of Surgery.

 Department of Surgery, Graduate School of Medicine